rainstormy/presets-biome/README.md

 * **Use the generic `Array<T>` type** instead of the shorthand `T[]` syntax to make arrays of union types cleaner and to remain consistent with other built-in types such as `Set<T>`, `Map<K, V>`, and `Promise<T>`.
-* **Allow type declarations to be nested in namespaces** to improve discoverability for code completion and to reduce the cognitive load of inventing unique names in groups of related type declarations.
 * **Use PascalCase for filenames** in general to make the filenames consistent with type declaration names and component names and to reduce the cognitive load of having to consider multiple file naming conventions.